mac-lama7/Homelab/README.md

 4. 🛡️ **Remediation** — iptables rules blocked port 21
 5. ✅ **Verification** — Exploit confirmed non-functional after patching

-The vsftpd 2.3.4 backdoor is a stark reminder of the dangers of supply chain attacks.
+The vsftpd 2.3.4 backdoor is one of many examples of the dangers of supply chain attacks.
 A single compromised download can grant root access to any attacker who reaches the affected port.
 This exercise also highlights core security principles: **keep software updated**, **monitor open ports**, and **expose only what is necessary**.

 ---